ebonnal/streamable/README.md

 The ambition of `kioss` is to help us write these type of scripts in a **DRY** (Don't Repeat Yourself), **flexible**, **robust** and **readable** way.

-Let's delve into an example to gain a better understanding of what a job powered by kioss entails!
+Let's delve into an example to gain a better understanding of what a job using `kioss` entails!

 ## 1. imports
 ```python